Koenkk/zigbee2mqtt.io/docs/devices/WRS-R02.md

 ---
 title: "Xiaomi WRS-R02 control via MQTT"
-description: "Integrate your Xiaomi WRS-R02 via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendors bridge or gateway."
+description: "Integrate your Xiaomi WRS-R02 via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2021-05-30T19:17:03Z
 pageClass: device-page
 ---